KenyGeovany/Questions/Q_GITHUB.md

 Go to settings → rename the project.
 To update the local repository:
 	%git remote set-url origin

+8.11 Use of fork (Only GitHub)
+- Do a fork: fork -> clone -> modify the file -> add, commit, push If you are accesing to another count but in the same PC, then first delete the credentials, do push and then re-enter with your acount and pasword.
+- Pull request: Pull request -> New pull request -> create pull requests -> -> rellenar el mensaje -> create pull request.
+- En el perfil del dueño del proyecto:

 ***************************************
 # Issues, Errors and Questions.
 ***************************************